githwxi/ATS-Xanadu/srcgen2/README.md

 to better test its design.

-When I started implementing my first "real" compiler for Dependent ML (DML) in 1997, I immediately assumed that I should use a tool to generate lexing code.
-I soon realized that implementing a lexer is actually very little work, and I have since manually implemented every lexer I need.
-It is entirely possible that the code for lexing will be rewritten in the future so as to make it more efficient.
+When I started implementing my first "real" compiler for Dependent ML (DML) in 1997, I immediately _assumed_ that I should use a tool to generate lexing code.
+I soon realized that implementing a lexer is actually very little work, and I have since manually implemented nearly every lexer I need.
+It is entirely possible that the code for lexing (in ATS3-Xanadu) will be rewritten in the future so as to make it more efficient.

 ### Parsing